Explicit Facial Expression Transfer via Fine-Grained Representations: Conclusion

 \section{Conclusion}

 In this paper, we have proposed an EET framework to explicitly transfer fine-grained expressions by straightforwardly mapping the unpaired input to two synthesized images with swapped expressions.
-We have also proposed an adversarial training method to disentangle AU-related features and AU-free features, which can solve the adversarial learning of multi-class classification problems.
-Moreover, we have introduced a swap consistency loss to ensure the reliability of expression transfer.
-Extensive experiments show that our approach can generate photo-realistic expression transfer results while preserving identity information, even in the presence of challenging expression appearance differences.
+Our framework does not require an intermediate AU intensity estimation process to obtain the guidance of expression manipulation.
+We have also proposed a multi-class adversarial training method which is beneficial for the adversarial learning of multi-class classification.
+Moreover, we have introduced a swap consistency loss to ensure the reliability of expression transfer between unpaired images.

+We have conducted an ablation study which demonstrates the effectiveness of main components in our framework.
+Besides, we have compared our approach against state-of-the-art methods on benchmark datasets in terms of both qualitative and quantitative evaluations.
+The results show that our approach outperforms other methods for transferring fine-grained expressions while preserving other attributes, even in the presence of challenging expression appearance differences.
+We have also validated that our approach can successfully transfer more AUs.